 If your first profile doesn’t work, you might have missed a core customer problem, or you might not be making it obvious to them that you are solving or have solved their problem.
 Like we learned from Rob, a change in messaging can have powerful knock-on effects.

-The final step here is that once you know what your boss’ biggest challenges you now go the extra mile and exceed their expectations.
+The final step here is that once you know what your boss’ biggest challenges are, you now go the extra mile and exceed their expectations.
 I mean make them your biggest ambassador.
 This doesn’t mean being a suck-up.
 No one likes that.
 It is easy to see.
-Just do such an incredibly good job they can’t help but be impressed by you.
+Just do such an incredibly good job that they can’t help but be impressed by you.

-Recently I helped two leaders land their first ever executive team roles.
+Recently, I helped two leaders land their first ever executive team roles.
 They both came to me with similar problems…they weren't in the hunt for the role.
-But we turned the tide around by immediately getting identifying the key members of the interview panel and then getting inside their heads.
+But we turned the tide around by immediately identifying the key members of the interview panel and then getting inside their heads.
 We did a detailed profile on the CEO and looked at the way they could pitch for the role.
 And now they are both in the C-Suite.
 Huge moves.
 Talk about fist-pumping moments for them.

 The most beautiful thing I’ve found about this process is that it shifts your whole emotional experience from back foot to front foot.
 It goes from negative to positive.
 Now you’re focused on delivering, being great and you get your head in the game.
 That’ll flow with a better vitality and energy in your work.

 I know that this shift has been a huge game-changer for people I’ve coached.